 Check out petrol, diesel prices in Chennai on December 23

-Accordingly, one litre of petrol costs Rs 101.23 and a litre of diesel costs Rs 92.81 in the city on Monday.
+One litre of petrol costs Rs 100.80 and a litre of diesel costs Rs 92.39 in the city on Tuesday

 CHENNAI: In Chennai, the price of petrol and diesel remains largely unchanged.